Liver Transplant in India

 Recovery after the liver transplant

-Recovery after the liver transplant is a gradual process, and mostly depends upon your general health before the liver transplant.
+Recovery after the liver transplant is a gradual process, and mostly depends upon your physical condition before the liver transplant.
 It takes almost a year for complete recovery, although you can get back to normal activities after three months of transplant.
 For fast recovery and best results, it is essential to follow the recommended instructions and all the precautions after the surgery given by your doctor.
-You should continue taking immunosuppressant medicines even after complete recovery, as there is a risk of your body rejecting the new liver, if you stop taking them.
-To monitor the functioning of the new transplanted liver you would be also required to undergo blood tests at regular intervals.
+Immunosuppressant medicines have to be taken as advised by the treating doctor.
+They are necessary to combat the risk of your body rejecting the new liver.

-Post-liver transplant you need to do constant follow-up visits to doctor, stick to a healthy diet regime and do regular exercises.
-Remember, healthier you are less the chances of transplant rejection by your body.
+Post-liver transplant you need to do constant follow-up visits with the gastroenterologist, stick to a healthy diet regime and do regular exercises after consulting the treating doctor.

 Precautions after liver transplant